SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

    :header: "Property","Description"
    :widths: 40,58

-   "Name", "The general name of the role" "Description", "The role description"
+   "Name", "The general name of the role."
+   "Description", "The role description."
    "AD Group", "Here you can define an LDAP Path to an AD Group.
 All Users of the AD Group will get the configured role."
-   "E-Mail", "Depricated"
+   "E-Mail", "Depricated."
    "Default Group", "If you choose this option every user will get this role."
    "Show functions", "Enables the user to see the functions tab in the main menue."
-   "Show Shop", "Enables the role to see the software shop" "Show CMDB", "Enables the role to see the CMDB module" "Show packaging", "Enables the role to see the packaging tab" "Show reports", "Enables the role to see the reports module" "Show management", "Enables the role to see the management module" "Edit settings", "Enables the role to edit the settings of the SIM instance.
+   "Show Shop", "Enables the role to see the software shop."
+   "Show CMDB", "Enables the role to see the CMDB module."
+   "Show packaging", "Enables the role to see the packaging tab."
+   "Show reports", "Enables the role to see the reports module."
+   "Show management", "Enables the role to see the management module."
+   "Edit settings", "Enables the role to edit the settings of the SIM instance.
 Only an option for administrators."
-   "Shop Administrator", "Enables the role to edit requests in the software shop " "Proces admin", "Enables the role to use the set status function"
+   "Shop Administrator", "Enables the role to edit requests in the software shop. " "Proces admin", "Enables the role to use the set status function."